lyannabueno/lyannabueno/README.md

 ## Hi there 👋 I am Ana Bueno!

-- 🔭 Working with front-end development and workflow automation with expertise in HTML, CSS, JS, SASS and LESS processors (applying the BEM methodology), Gulp and Grunt automators and BootStrap and Jquery frameworks;
+- 🔭 Working with front-end development, proficient in HTML5, CSS3, SASS/SCSS/LESS for efficient styling, Bootstrap for responsive design, JavaScript for interactivity, Node.js for server-side applications, jQuery for simplifying tasks, Gulp/Grunt for automation and Parcel for web application bundling;

 <p align="center">
   <a href="https://github.com/lyannabueno">